 The office phone is for emergency use only.
 Forgetting homework does not constitute an emergency.
 However, if there is a special need or problem, an administrator may allow phone use.
 Students will not be called out of class to receive telephone calls.
 Emergency phone messages will be delivered to a student's class.
-THE USE OF CELL PHONES DURING SCHOOL HOURS IS STRICTLY PROHIBITED.
+THE USE OF CELL PHONES DURING INSTRUCTIONAL TIME IS STRICTLY PROHIBITED.
+This includes when students are out of class with a hall pass.
 SEE ELECTRONICS POLICY.